maxking/docker-mailman/README.md

 To run this you first need to download docker for whichever operating system you are using.
 You can find documentation about [how to install][5].
-It is recomended to use these instead of the one from your package managers.
+It is recommended to use these instead of the one from your package managers.
 After you have downloaded and installed docker, install docker-compose from [here][6].